 It is a problem?

 It really depends on a few elements.
-Firstly, if you plan to live in that house for a long period then being in negative equity will probably be a temporary problem as the market will rise, and therefore lift your property’s value.
-And so it shouldn’t concern you too much.
+Firstly, if you plan to live in that house for a long period then being in negative equity will probably be a temporary problem.
+The market will rise, and therefore lift your property’s value.
+So, thre’s no reason to be concerned.

-Thirdly, if you’re looking at changing your mortgage then you might have issues refinancing and probably won’t be able to lower your rate or monthly payments.
+Thirdly, if you’re looking at changing your mortgage then you might have issues refinancing.
+It’s likely you won’t be able to lower your rate or monthly payments.
 This could cause problems, especially if you’re remortgaging to make the monthly payments more affordable.

 Lastly, if you’re looking to sell in the next year then you might have a ticking time bomb on your hands.
 Say you’re short by £10,000 then you’ll have to find this amount when you sell.
-This could be fine if you have savings or other assets but will be a massive issue if your house is your only major asset.
+This could be fine if you have savings or other assets.
+However, this will be a massive issue if your house is your only major asset.

 Moving home when you’re in negative equity